influxdata/docs-v2/content/enterprise_influxdb/v1.10/administration/configure/config-data-nodes.md

 Default is `"1s"`.

 The time period after which the hinted handoff retries a write after the write fails.
+There is an exponential back-off, which starts at 1 second and increases with each failure.
+It resets on success.

 Environment variable: `INFLUXDB_HINTED_HANDOFF_RETRY_INTERVAL`

 #### `retry-max-interval`

-Default is `"10s"`.
+Default is `"200s"`.

 The maximum interval after which the hinted handoff retries a write after the write fails.
-The `retry-max-interval` option is no longer in use and will be removed from the configuration file in a future release.
-Changing the `retry-max-interval` setting has no effect on your cluster.

 Environment variable: `INFLUXDB_HINTED_HANDOFF_RETRY_MAX_INTERVAL`